2010 Nissan Versa

 Options As Tested

-Convenience Package ($650) includes intelligent key system, Bluetooth hands-free phone system, steering wheel audio switches, leather-wrapped steering wheel; ABS ($250).
+Premium Package ($980) includes Intelligent Key system, Bluetooth hands-free phone system, steering wheel audio switches, leather-wrapped steering wheel, 16-inch alloy wheels.

 *The data and content on this web site is subject to change without notice.
 Neither AOL nor any of its data or content providers shall be liable for errors in the content, or for any actions taken in reliance thereon.